-HSIN LIN,Featuring in Australia Artist's Palette and Creative Artist magazine 2017 No.154 August.
-Artwork was chosen and published as 10,000 postcards distributed nationally by AvantCard Australia in 2017 March.
+H.LIN,Featuring in Australia Artist's Palette magazine.
+Artwork was chosen and published to 10,000 postcards distributed nationally by AvantCard Australia in 2017 March.

 Highly Commended Oil and Acrylic for the painting Splendid-Tuberose Begonia on Box Hill Art Group 2017 Annual Exhibition .

+I love vivid, contrast colour combination, splashes, speckles, and the rough texture of the stroke .
 Most of my inspiration comes from the nature.
-I enjoy the pure joy of painting wild and free abstract art out of personal emotion using the medium whatever I have in hand.
-I used to love the texture of different fabric while being a fashion designer, and now I am fascinated by Australian native trees, flowers and birds.
-The specialty nature of the country is my inspiration as a artist.
+I enjoy the joy of painting botanical art out of my own expression ,using the medium whatever I have in hand.
+I used to love the texture of different fabric while being a fashion designer, and now I am fascinated by the barks of Australian native trees, flower petals and bird's feathers.
+The nature of Australia is my inspiration most of the time.

 Email: [email protected]